ksu-cs-textbooks/cc410/content/y-milestones/02-documentation-testing.md

 title: "Documentation & Testing"
 pre: "2. "
 weight: 30
-date: 2021-08-17T00:53:26-05:00
 ---

 This page lists the milestone requirements for **Milestone 2** of the **CC 410 Restaurant Project**.
 Read the requirements carefully and discuss any questions with the instructors or TAs.

 ## Purpose

-The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _That's a Wrap_, offering wraps of all shapes and sizes to celebrate our favorite movies.
+The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Game Grub_, offering food of all kinds to celebrate our love of games of all kinds.

 The second milestone involves writing documentation and unit tests for our existing code base.
 Our goal is to adequately test each part of our code via **unit tests**, reaching 100% code coverage at a minimum.
 In addition, we'll add all of the required **documentation comments** in our existing code.